tamaskovacs0408/Python_OOP/README.md

 If we create an `all` list on the *class level*, we can append every instance we create (`item1`, `item2` etc) to the `all`.
 We have to create an `Item.all.append(self)` (all is the name of the list, we can give any name) method that append the instances to the list.
 (The `Item` is the name of the class, that's why its capitalized)

 With the `__repr__` we can represents the `class` created instances.
 We add the `print(Item.all)` which gives back us the instances in the `all` list.
 WE can easily identify the instances of the class with this.

+With the `@classmethod` we can create class methods.
+It takes the `cls` argument, because when we call this method, the `class` object itself will be the first argument in the background.
 ```py
 class Item:
   pay_rate = 0.8